A-TURBO-99/A-TURBO-99/README.md

 ==============
+- My name is Amr Mahmoud Mokbl With , And my nickname is "A-TURBO-99"
+- I am passionate about studying cybersecurity "The Offensive Side"
+- I am currently studying at Future Academy.
+I study computer science
-- 🔭 I’m currently working at [KnowBe4](https://knowbe4.com) as an SRE
+- 🔭 I’m currently working as a bughunter and solve the CTF labs
-- 💬 Ask me about **Go, Git and Python**
-- 📫 How to reach me: [@athulcajay](https://twitter.com/athulcajay) on Twitter
-- ⚡ Fun fact: Big Fan of the :zap: emoji
+-

 -------